eyebrow/CLove/README.md

 - Easy to learn and use api
 - Cross Platform
 - Powerful Batch system
-- Image loader & drawing
+- Image loading and drawing
 - Image creation from scratch or from a template & save(png,bmp,tga)
-- Sound loader & playing (Vorbis and Wav)
+- Sound loading and playing (Vorbis and Wav)
 - Primitives drawing
 - Filesystem functions
 - OpenGL ES 2.0
-- Font loading & drawing
+- Font loading and drawing
-- Keyboard & Mouse functions
+- Keyboard and Mouse functions
 - Physics system thanks to ChipMunk

 Examples (see examples folder)